 - Ensure time to obtain required ancillary reviews.
 Investigators must assign their own ancillary reviewers after entering their protocol into ICON, and prior to submission to the IRB.
 In most cases, the Dean of the College and Chair of the Department should be added as primary ancillary reviewers.
 A completed review from at least one of these parties is required (check with your college for specifics) prior to the submission of the protocol to the IRB.
 Student PIs must assign their faculty sponsor and obtain this review prior to submission.
 Other ancillary reviews may be required prior to protocol approval, such as Biosafety or Radiation Safety, if applicable.
 The IRB office will not place the protocol on an agenda until the primary ancillary reviews are complete.

-Once the pre-review is complete, your protocol workspace in ICON will show your protocol as non-committee review (for exempt and expedited protocols) or committee review (for full committee review).
-Once assigned to a category, the expected turnaround time for non-committee reviews is 10 days.
-Full committee review meeting dates are listed under the tab for each committee; determination letter turnaround is approximately 5-8 business days following a convened meeting.
+Once the pre-review is complete, your protocol workspace in ICON will show your protocol as a non-committee review (for exempt and expedited protocols) or committee review (for full committee review).
+Once assigned to a category, the expected turnaround time for non-committee reviews is 10 business days.
+Full committee review meeting dates are listed under the tab for each committee; determination letter turnaround is up to 10 business days following a convened meeting.

 - Keep your protocol document updated with each submission.
 Each time additional information is required by the IRB for approval, or when a revision is made to approved research through the submission of a modification, ensure that the corresponding protocol document is updated into ICON with your submission.
 The protocol document should remain up to date with the current research procedures at all times.
 ICON will maintain a history of all approved versions of the protocol.